amina996/Deep-LearningAssignments/README.md

-# Deep-LearningAssignments
+# AI-Quater2-Deeplearning-Assignments

-AI-Quater2-Deep learning
-# This assignment is consist of 5 mini assignments in which:
+This assignment is consist of 5 mini assignments in which:

 2 Assignments For Binary Classification